Welcome to

 Need to know

-Camping is allowed only in designated overnight sites.
+Camping is allowed only in designated overnight sites in Maryland to protect the surrounding forest from the high use this section of the Trail sees each year.
 The best times for hiking in Maryland are mid-April through mid-May (Memorial Day weekend is usually crowded) or late September through early November.
 Summer heat and humidity can occasionally be oppressive.

 Get Involved